Qualyyy/vscode-custom-template-generator/docs/guide.md

 1. Create a new file in your templates directory
 2. Write whatever content you want in the file
 3. Use variables and optionals between double square brackets `[[varName]]`

+Note: you can always run the command `Edit Templates` to open your templates directory in a new window

 ### Using Variables and Optionals in Templates